-Suddenly, it is dark and it rains dru.
-She invites me to come and take shelter under the veranda.
-Beckons me to push my bike under the eaves.
+Suddenly, it is dark and it starts to rain heavily.
+She invites me to come and shelter under the veranda.
+She makes me push my bike under the eaves.
 It's the deluge.

-A smiling lady, whom I suppose to be her mother, has already taken out a chair, invites me to sit down.
+A smiling lady, who I assume is his mother, has already pulled out a chair and invites me to sit down.
 Kopi?
 Well, a little coffee is not a bad thing, considering what's coming down...
 Might as well wait for it to pass.

-In the doorway, young children, two little boys and two little girls come to watch me, a little intimidated.
-As soon as I look at them, they take refuge inside and chuckle with laughter.
+In the doorway, young children, two little boys and two little girls come to observe me, a little intimidated.
+As soon as I look at them, they take refuge inside, giggling.

 My new friend, Omi

-The girl is called Omi.
+The girl's name is Omi.
 An angel.
-I thought I could leave again after kopi, the short story of my life as a tourist in three words Bahasa, the photos with her nieces and her brother, the promise to become her friend on Facebook ...
+I thought I could leave, after the kopi, the short story of my life as a tourist in three words Bahasa, the photos with her nieces and her brother, the promise to become her friend on Facebook ...

-I did 20 meters on the bike, with my rain poncho.
-And turn around immediately.
+I went 20 meters on the bike, with my rain poncho.
+And turned around right away.
 The rear tire was completely flat.

 After inspecting the tire, Omi's brother shakes his head.
-She turns to me, talks to me, and I grasp a few words: tinggal, tidur, di sini... stay, sleep, here.
-Obviously, I did not take my landlord's phone number.
+She turns to me, speaks to me, I catch a few words: tinggal, tidur, di sini...
+Staying, sleeping, here.
+Obviously, I did not take the phone number of my renter.
 Obviously, the phone of my guesthouse does not answer.

 Not possible.
 I have to take my bus ticket to Rantepao in the evening, if I want to be able to get back to Makassar in time for my flight back to the North, to Manado.
 I want to repair.

-Omi takes my bike, makes me sit behind her, and we drive, in the pebble and holes, despite the flat tire, at low speed, to the semblance of town I had passed, a few kilometers earlier.
+Omi takes back my bike, makes me sit behind her, and we drive, in the rocks and the holes, despite the flat tire, at a reduced speed, until the semblance of a village I had passed, a few kilometers earlier.
 For nothing.

 Tutup!
 Closed!
 The repairman of the corner is closed.